Get Your Employment Arbitration Case Packet — File in Sacramento Without a Lawyer

 Outcome

 After deliberation, in late December 2023, Arbitrator Cochran issued her award.
-She concluded that while Diaz’s performance was not exemplary in every metric, the company’s evidence did not substantiate claims of poor performance sufficient to justify termination.
+She concluded that while the claimant’s performance was not exemplary in every metric, the company’s evidence did not substantiate claims of poor performance sufficient to justify termination.
 Furthermore, the timing of the dismissal following her raise request suggested retaliatory motives.

 Reflecting on the Battle